On the Record Online Podcast

 By Eric Schwartzman | July 17, 2014

-Morgan Stanley’s recent decision to loosen the reign for their financial advisers on Twitter is the latest in a long list financial services social media case studies.
-Last December, FINRA fined Barclays $3.75M for system is record keeping and email retention failure.
-And last June, the regulator warned investors against trading on “pump-and-dump” emails.
-The…
+Morgan Stanley’s decision to loosen the reign for their financial advisers on Twitter is the latest in a long list of financial services case studies of interest to website marketing companies.
+FINRA fined Barclays $3.75M for system is record keeping and email retention failure.
+The regulator warned investors against trading on “pump-and-dump” emails.
+The finance…

 Read More